Apply for iMatSci!

 Innovators will submit an application for each of their innovations through the iMatSci Application Submission Portal, including a brief product pitch and a 2-3 minute video.
 Videos should be high-quality and should suggest how or why the innovation is unique to the market.

-All applications were to be submitted through the iMatSci Application Submission Portal by September 17, 2018.
+All applications are to be submitted through the iMatSci Application Submission Portal by September 15, 2019.
 Applications may be updated in the system until the submission deadline.
 Applicants need NOT be MRS Members, however, an MRS account must be used to login to the site.
 If you do not have a username and password, create a free MRS account today.

 In selecting innovators to demonstrate their technologies at the 2019 MRS Fall Meeting, the Review Committee will evaluate submissions for evidence of:

-- Demonstration: A physical demonstration is the best form of visual to show the prototype performance, data, etc. Be sure to have a video or prototype that shows how the material or device performs in attributes of interest for the commercial product area of interest.
+- Demonstration: A physical demonstration is the best form of visual to show the prototype performance, data, etc. Be sure to have a video or prototype that shows how the material or device performs for the commercial product area of interest.

 The most effective demos avoid formal PowerPoints and traditional research posters, but effectively summarize scientific data.